 VPN Protocols

-Since the invention of VPNs in the 1990s, different types of VPN protocols have come and gone.
+Since the invention of a VPN in the 1990s, different types of VPN protocols have come and gone.
 Some protocols failed for speed reasons.
 Some fell away due to security concerns.
 But the five protocols below are still in use and may well be employed by potential VPN providers:

 PPTP